-The businesses that capitalise on the opportunities that an Omni channel strategy presents are well- positioned to move ahead of their competition.
+The businesses that capitalize on the opportunities that an Omni channel strategy presents are well- positioned to move ahead of their competition.
 But as new technologies emerge and customer expectations continue to change, retailers need to adapt quickly to meet those changes head on.

-By personalising their global retail approach to each individual customer and working to squeeze the greatest value out of their customer data, retailers can equip themselves for success.
+By personalizing their global retail approach to each individual customer and working to squeeze the greatest value out of their customer data, retailers can equip themselves for success.
 In putting the solutions that they need in place now – whether customer engagement, information management, location intelligence solutions, or all of the above – retailers can better align their goals and messaging for global commerce across the company, and ultimately, improve customer experience and performance.

 Retailers are transforming their business strategies to engage with consumers, but not every retailer is seeing the payoff for these efforts.Learn more